kwrg/My_Easy_Discord_Bot/README.md

 Description
 ----
 This is my first time trying something like this because I want to learn and explore how Discord bots are created.
 The main idea is to make an easy Discord bot to do something simple.
-Since reading an Excel file is the easiest option, I decided to have it handle a sample to-do list and homework due dates.
-LOL.😊
+Since reading an Excel file is the easiest option, I decided to have it handle a sample to-do list and homework due dates.😊

 Python Libraries
 ----